 Mr. Goetz was born and raised in Kansas City.
 After attending the University of Notre Dame on a ROTC scholarship and graduating with a degree in mechanical engineering, Mr. Goetz served for four years in the United States Army’s Third Infantry Division (Fort Stewart, Georgia), where he earned the rank of Captain.
 After his military service, Mr. Goetz worked full-time as a Patent Examiner with the United States Patent and Trademark Office while attending law school in the evenings at the George Washington University Law School.
 Also while in law school, Mr. Goetz served as a judicial intern for the Honorable Randall R. Rader of the United States Court of Appeals for the Federal Circuit.

-Mr. Goetz lives with his wife and three boys in New Canaan, Connecticut.
+Mr. Goetz lives with his wife and four children in New Canaan, Connecticut.

 Captain, U.S. Army